agatti/SleighIDEA/README.md

 ## What is there

 * File type recognition
-* Initial implementation of a Sleigh grammar
+* Mostly working implementation of a Sleigh grammar
 * Some token colouring in the editor view
 * Simple colour customisation support
 * Gutter icons for tables and opcodes